Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Introduction

-In this paper, we develop a theoretically robust scoring metric to evaluate the information in human contributions that is not captured by LLM responses.
-Our method builds on \emph{peer prediction}, a scoring mechanism designed to incentivize truthful reporting in the absence of ground truth \citep{miller2005eliciting, shnayder2016informed}.
+In this paper, we develop a \textbf{theoretically robust scoring metric} to evaluate the quality of human contributions in addition to existing LLM answers, effectively distinguishing workers with less informative responses.
+Our method builds on \emph{peer prediction}, a scoring mechanism designed to incentivize truthful reporting in the absence of ground truth \cite{miller2005eliciting, shnayder2016informed}.
 Traditional peer prediction methods evaluate a worker based on the correlation between her responses and those of her peers.
-Under the standard model, every worker independently observes only high-effort signals --- denoted as $X_i$ for worker $i$ --- after working on a set of i.i.d.~questions.
+In the standard model, every worker independently observes only high-effort signals, denoted as $X_i$ for worker $i$, after working on a set of i.i.d.~questions.
 Peer prediction mechanisms are shown to be \emph{information monotone}, meaning that workers maximize their expected score by truthfully reporting their high-effort signals.

 However, these methods are ineffective when workers can coordinate on cheap signals, denoted as $Z_i$ for worker $i$, that are highly correlated and require minimal effort to produce.
 In our settings, LLM responses serve as such cheap signals.
-To address this limitation, we extend peer prediction by measuring correlations between workers' responses while conditioning on a cheap signal $Z$ that is observable to the requester.
+To address this limitation, we extend peer prediction by measuring correlations between workers' responses while conditioning on a signal $Z$ that is observable to the requester.
 For example, $Z_i$ and $Z$ could represent responses to the questions independently generated by the same LLM or different LLMs.
-Intuitively, by conditioning on $Z$, our method scores the information within workers' responses beyond what can be obtained from LLMs alone, ensuring that human effort is properly rewarded while LLM-assisted cheating is penalized.
+Intuitively, by conditioning on $Z$, our method scores the information within workers' responses beyond what can be obtained from LLMs alone, ensuring that human effort is properly rewarded while AI-reliant is penalized.